apes-suite/musubi-source/doc_pages/tutorial/FlowAroundCylinder/steady.md

 `u_mean_phy` and the incoming velocity
 \( U_{m} = \frac{3}{2}\bar{U} \) and call it `u_in_phy`.

 We also define a variable to check the Reynolds number.
-In this testcase we can make use of either acoustic scaling where dt is proportional to \(dx\) or diffusive scaling where dt is proportional to \( dx^{2} \) .
-We define a boolian variable for this.
-The calculation of lattice units depends on the use of different scaling methods.
 After that, we calculate the physical pressure which depends on the physical density in the solver.
 The function for the incoming velocity of the flow is given in the paper